High idle, rough idle — causes and fixes

 Diagnose and fix high idle or rough idle

-Any time you see a high idle, rough idle high, or hunting idle, it’s time to suspect a vacuum leak.
-Extra air leans out the exhaust mixture, which is caught by the oxygen sensor and reported to the powertrain control module (PCM).
+Any time you see a high idle, rough idle high, or hunting idle (idle speeds up and slows down), suspect a vacuum leak.
+Extra air leans out the exhaust mixture, which is detected by the oxygen sensor and reported to the powertrain control module (PCM).

 To correct the lean condition, the PCM adds fuel.
-The extra fuel and extra air are the equivalent of pushing down on the accelerator.
 As the engine speeds up, the PCM notices that you really haven’t pushed down on the gas (watches the throttle position sensor to determine this) and it starts to scale back on the gas.
 That’s why you get a “hunting” idle that goes up and down—the computer is shadow boxing the problem.
 The problem can also be caused by a sticky idle air control valve.

 If you don’t plan on doing this repair yourself and you’re fairly certain you might have a bad intake manifold gasket, it might pay for you to take it to a pro and have them perform a smoke test on it.
 They pressurize the engine with smoke, and watch to see where it comes out.

 © 2012 Rick MuscoplatPosted on by Rick Muscoplat